fabioluz/fun-js/README.md

 # Fun JS
 Fun JS is a NodeJS application created to learn and apply functional-programming principles for real-world applications.
-Any corrections or additional implemantations are welcome!
+Any corrections or additional implementations are welcome!

 ### Libraries Used
 * [Sanctuary](https://github.com/sanctuary-js/sanctuary) for a run-time type checking and helper functions;